Bobby Walzel

 Robert Morris Walzel (born September 26, 1949) is an American professional golfer.

+Early life and amateur career

 Walzel was born in Houston, Texas.
 He played college golf at the University of Houston where he was on the teams that won back-to-back NCAA Division I Championships in 1969 and 1970.

-He turned professional in 1973.
+Professional career

-Walzel played on the PGA Tour from 1974 to 1981.
+In 1973, Walzel turned professional.
+He played on the PGA Tour from 1974 to 1981.
 His best finishes were two third places in 1977: at the Bob Hope Chrysler Classic and at the Tallahassee Open.
 He did win the 1979 Magnolia State Classic, a PGA Tour-sponsored "satellite" event played opposite the Masters Tournament.
 His best finish in a major was a T-8 at the 1980 PGA Championship.

 Walzel played on the Champions Tour from 2001 to 2004.
 His best finish was a T-2 at 2001 Verizon Classic.